• Facebook

 • Toppings: Add a sprinkle of sesame seeds, a handful of sliced green onions or some crushed red chili flakes.

-Skip the take out and make your own sweet and sour pork at home tonight, you won’t regret it!
+Skip the take out and make your own pork at home tonight, you won’t regret it!

 Sweet and Sour Pork Video